Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 30 September 2025 21.28.10 UTC
+- WIB: Selasa, 30 September 2025 22.26.35 UTC
-- WITA: Selasa, 30 September 2025 22.28.10 UTC
+- WITA: Selasa, 30 September 2025 23.26.35 UTC
-- WIT: Selasa, 30 September 2025 23.28.10 UTC
+- WIT: Rabu, 1 Oktober 2025 00.26.35 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success